 Vulnerability Assessment methodology

-First step of vulnerability assessment process is to profile the target, i.e. a network, a server, or a device.
-This is a non-intrusive exercise and involves activities like analysing the network, understanding the different assets and services, operating systems, programs in use, and anything related to network layout.
-This is a fundamental step and helps to prepare for the next stage of finalising targets and finding weaknesses.
+First step of the cyber security vulnerability assessment process is to profile the target, i.e. a network, a server, or a device.
+This is a non-intrusive exercise and involves activities like analysing the network, understanding the different assets operating systems, programs in use, and anything related to network layout.
+This is a fundamental step and helps to prepare our vulnerability testing team for the next stage of finalising targets and finding weaknesses.

-This phase includes running vulnerability scanner excluding any dangerous plugins to find weaknesses in the scoped systems.
-This exercise is scheduled in automated fashion unless explicitly agreed to limited timescales with a customer.
+This phase includes running vulnerability scanner excluding any dangerous plugins to find weaknesses in the services and all the other systems connected to the network.
+This exercise is scheduled in an automated and manual approach fashion (to identify only confirmed events) unless explicitly agreed to limited timescales with a customer.

 The prioritised list of targets is scanned for vulnerabilities.
-This assessment involves checking both published as well as undocumented vulnerabilities against the target assets.
+This assessment involves checking both published and undocumented vulnerabilities against the target assets.
 We sift through the scan results for false positives.
-The manual assessment ensures focus on verified vulnerabilities only.
+Such manual assessment performed ensures focus on verified vulnerabilities only.

 The assessment-execution phase is followed by the analysis & reporting.
-Cyphere performs analysis on the testing output, evaluates the risk impact and likelihood of exploitation in realistic scenarios before providing action plans to remediate the identified risks.
-All our reports address business as well as the technical audience with supporting raw data, including mitigation measures at strategic and tactical levels.
+Cyphere performs analysis on the vulnerability testing output, and evaluates the risk impact and likelihood of exploitation in realistic scenarios before providing action plans to remediate the identified risks.
+All our reports of known technical vulnerabilities address business and the technical audience with supporting raw data, including mitigation measures at strategic and tactical levels.

 Cyphere takes customer communication as seriously as reporting or assessment execution.
 We engage with customers during all stages and ensure that customer contacts are up to date in the language they understand.
-Post engagement, a free debrief is conducted to help the customers understand the weaknesses and prepare a mitigation plan.
+A free debrief is conducted post engagement to help the customers understand the security weaknesses and prepare a mitigation plan.
 Phone and email support is available after the project completion.